Table of Contents

 When given the opportunity to step up and lead, Esther said, “No way!”

 How do you respond when given the chance to step up?
-Do you freeze up, run away, blame others?
+Do you freeze up and run away?
 Maybe you come up with a lot of reasons or excuses for why you shouldn’t be the one to act.
-The excuse Esther gave was valid – she could die!
+The excuse Esther gave was valid—she could die!
 But Mordecai wanted to help her see that the impact she was capable of having was greater than the risk.

 “If you stay silent during this time, deliverance for the Jews will come from somewhere, but you, my child, and all of your father’s family will die.
 And who knows?
 Perhaps you have been made queen for such a time as this.”